claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/Introduction-to-PLINK.md

 ```bash
 less -S chr22.1000g.ped
 ```
-The PED file is a white-space (space or tab) delimited file: the first six columns are mandatory:
+The PED file is a white-space (space or tab) delimited file<br>
+It has no header line, and one line per sample.
+Tthe first six columns are mandatory:
 > 1. Family ID ('FID')<br>
 > 2. Individual ID('IID')<br>
 > 3. Within-family ID of father ('0' if father isn't in dataset)<br>